Inspirateur/DiscordWordCloud/README.md

 A discord bot that generates a word cloud for each discord user.

-The provided model used to generate the word cloud is dumb but fonctionnal, I encourage you to make your own !
-(I personally use another one I cannot disclose)
+The provided model used to generate the word cloud is dumb but fonctionnal, I encourage you to make your own by inheriting `WordCloudModel/model.py` and importing it as `ModelClass` in `cog_model.py` !
+(I personally use a custom model I cannot disclose)

 # How to run it
 - Clone the project wherever you want